-Disclaimer: This post is in collaboration with Coola.
-All opinions are my own.
-Thanks for supporting brands who support Breakfast at Lilly’s.
+Disclaimer: This post is sponsored by BabbleBoxx.com on behalf of the Paper + Packaging Board.
+Thank you for supporting brands who support Breakfast at Lilly’s.

-What do you do to protect your skin during the summer?
+Do you prefer paper products or doing everything on the computer?
 Please feel free to let me know down in the comments.